AndyRightNow/Random-Canvas-Background-Generator/README.md

     backgroundGen.getMode().setMixed(false);
     ```
     1) The first line of code means setting the density of the polygons on the screen.
-    2) The second line of code means setting the mix mode of the color to false, which means no mixing and displaying the color one by one.
+    2) The second line of code means setting the mix mode of the color to false, which means no mixing and it will display the color one by one.

 4. Generate!
     ```javascript